Goretti Marroquin

 -

-Homepage lacks an immediate value proposition or compelling call to action for new visitors
+Homepage lacks a clear value proposition or call to action for new visitors.

 -

-Heavy text blocks (About, Partners) hinder readability and emotional engagement
+Heavy text blocks hinder readability and emotional connection.

 UI